moowahaha/TennisScoreKata/README.txt

 When there is a winner, an exception should be thrown, declaring a given player the winner and the champion of the world.

+Tests should be written first!

 Tennis score link:
 http://en.wikipedia.org/wiki/Tennis#Scoring

+A sample first test has been submitted.